Alek Thomas Player Props: Diamondbacks vs. Cardinals

 Alek Thomas At The Plate

-- Thomas is hitting .230 with 11 doubles, two triples, six home runs and nine walks.
+- Thomas has 11 doubles, two triples, six home runs and 10 walks while batting .236.

-- Looking at the 60 games he has played this season, he's went deep in six of them (10.0%), and in 2.8% of his trips to the plate.
+- He has homered in six games this season (9.8%), leaving the park in 2.8% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.